dboyer12007/Project_3/README.md

 The Top Selling Albums Analysis projects aims to create a comprehensive and interactive dataset of the best selling albums of all time.
 We aim to clean, transform and load (ETL workflow) the data into a relational data (PostgreSQL).
 The project will show the music trends in terms on genre, artist, release year.

 ## Objective
-The objective of this project is to aggregate and analyze student performance data across all schools in the district.
-By exploring various metrics such as math and reading scores and school-specific information, we aim to identify trends in school performance that can help guide decision-making for the district.

 ## Tasks